daniel-moderiano/odinbook/README.md

-⚠️ NOTE: Odinbook is currently hosted on [render](https://odinbook-dzwi.onrender.com/) to avoid costs associated with AWS hosting.
-Deactivated AWS infrastructure remains in place.
+⚠️ NOTE: [Odinbook](https://odinbook-dzwi.onrender.com/) is now hosted on [render](https://render.com/) to avoid ongoing costs associated with the prior AWS hosting setup.

 # Odinbook
-This is the parent repository for [odinbook](https://odinbook.com/) - a social media website created as part of [The Odin Project](https://www.theodinproject.com/) NodeJS course.
+This is the parent repository for [odinbook](https://odinbook-dzwi.onrender.com/) - a social media website created as part of [The Odin Project](https://www.theodinproject.com/) NodeJS course.
 This repository was created as the base repository for managing server deployment, and contains a frontend and backend submodule.
 Please view the frontend and backend repostories for more detailed information.
 An overview of the project is also found here.

 Visit the [frontend repository »](https://github.com/daniel-moderiano/odinbook-frontend)